 This meeting is led by the Director of Clinical Training and meets monthly.
-The interns, post-docs, new staff, externs, director, and supervisors meet for one hour to exchange information regarding training, professional development, and scholarly material related to the field of clinical psychology, including discussion of patient-focused research, outcomes data for Allendale's REStArT model, diversity related to the population served at Allendale, psychological testing, ethics, self-care, and licensure.
+The interns, post-docs, new staff, externs, director, and supervisors meet for one hour to exchange information regarding training, professional development, and scholarly material related to the field of clinical psychology, including discussion of patient-focused research, outcomes data for Allendale's RESTARTSM model, diversity related to the population served at Allendale, psychological testing, ethics, self-care, and licensure.
 Scholarly material related to treatment is discussed in the context of specific cases that supervisors and trainees bring to the group to receive feedback about a specific question.
-After having participated in discussion about research topics during the first half of the training year, interns and post-docs have the opportunity to facilitate case discussions in order to practice supervision skills and receive feedback on their facilitation.